Catalonia: Middle Ages

 These counties came under the rule of the counts of Barcelona, who were Frankish vassals nominated by the emperor of the Franks, to whom they were feudatories (801–988).
-At the end of the 9th century, the Count of Barcelona Wilfred the Hairy (878–897) made his titles hereditaries and thus founded the dynasty of the House of Barcelona, which reigned in Catalonia until 1410.
+At the end of the 9th century, the Count of Barcelona Wilfred the Hairy (878–897) made his titles hereditary and thus founded the dynasty of the House of Barcelona, which reigned in Catalonia until 1410.